 Performing with Friends

-I recently read a blog with some advice from Amy Poehler (http://hellogiggles.com/amy-poehler-comedy-wisdom/) where she said to focus on doing good stuff friends, and I couldn’t agree more.
+I recently read a blog with some advice from Amy Poehler (http://hellogiggles.com/amy-poehler-comedy-wisdom/) where she said to focus on doing good stuff with friends, and I couldn’t agree more.
 In fact I now have it stuck on a post it note above my computer.
 I love meeting up with people like Joel and Sophie on a Friday morning to record some improvised sketches, or teams to film things, or George and I improvising in the kitchen, or House Band to play some games, that’s what it’s all about.
 So hopefully in Autumn we’ll be ‘getting gooder’ with more friends.

 Drinking Buddies Sketch